BaptisteCayrier/ServerlessS3PreSignedUrlFilesUpload/README.md

 npm install
 ```

-And then you just have to execute the deployement.
+And then you have to deploy.
 ```shell
 sls deploy
 ```